bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 <!-- >>> do we not need the Stripe public key? no -->
 ## Create and seed database

- 1. After you set up your Mongo Cloud account, create the database and seed it with data by doing the following:
+ 1. After you set up your MongoDB Cloud account, create the database and seed it with data by doing the following:

 ```shell title="Create and seed the database"
   $ npx prisma db push